agrifooddatacanada/Research-Data-Wokshop-Series/README.md

 1. Learn about Linux and how to get started

-**Workshop 10: AllInOne Pre-Processing: A Comprehensive R-Shiny Package for Preprocessing Phenotypic Datasets**
+**Workshop 10: AllInOne Pre-Processing: A Comprehensive R-Shiny Package for Preprocessing Phenotypic Datasets (June 28)**

 Check out the AllInOne [repository](https://github.com/MohsenYN/AllInOne) and [wiki](https://github.com/MohsenYN/AllInOne/wiki) page on GitHub